jueyang/jueyang.github.io/_posts/posts-for-thoughts/2021-02-24-thank-you-this-is-not-a-thank-you.md

 Ever since I learned the word "litigious" I have used it to describe myself.

-I file my tax (enthusiastically).

-I call out a problematic clause at the lease signing with the landlord and write an email saying "my lawyer has informed me that your security deposit request is illegal."
+I file my taxes, enthusiastically.
+I call out a problematic clause at the lease signing with the landlord and write an email with "my lawyer has informed me that your security deposit request is illegal."
+I

-I read the legal requirements of immigration.

-I trudge through paperworks I have to produce to prove that I am capable and "relevant".

-I itemize my life.

-Here is my life's asset and inventory in monetary value, my cultural significance, my place in the labor market.
+I read the legal requirements of immigration and trudge through paperworks I have to produce to prove that I am capable and "relevant".
+I itemize my existance for the immigration who judge individuals based on checkboxes — here is my life's asset and inventory in monetary value, here is my cultural significance, here is my potential in the labor market.

+Am I a tragic diplomat?

-I am a tragic diplomat, having learned to speak the neo-liberal language, which is used to make the law.
+I have learned to speak the neo-liberal language, the same language used to make the law.

+(In the US, a friend once told me she never understood why I complained about my visa.
+"You have a job," she said, "many people don't."
+I didn't know how to describe the paper prison that confined me, the paper shackles that tied me down, the paper weights that sank on my chest.)

-As I experience immigration — once all over again, five years after I left the US — I realize what I have ignored for all these years:
+As I experience immigration in the Netherlands — once all over again, five years after I left the US — I realize what I have ignored for all these years:

 Laws are made by law-makers.

 Law-makers represent interests more than justice.

-Fairness — what I thought the foundation of law — is relative and convoluted.
+Fairness — what I thought was the foundation of law — is relative and convoluted.

 ### *